Kellyanne Conway: Hatch Act

-Political commentary

 On November 24, 2017, Walter Shaub, the former director of the OGE, said that he filed an ethics complaint against Conway.
 He argued that Conway violated the Hatch Act when she criticized Doug Jones, a candidate in the 2017 U.S. Senate special election in Alabama.
 On March 6, 2018, the U.S. Office of Special Counsel (OSC) – led by Trump appointee Henry Kerner – issued its final report, determining that Conway violated the Hatch Act in two television interviews in November and December 2017.

 Conway continued to make frequent television appearances and comment on political topics.
-In May 2019, Conway declared: "If you’re trying to silence me through the Hatch Act, it's not going to work ...
+In May 2019, Conway declared: "If you're trying to silence me through the Hatch Act, it's not going to work ...
 Let me know when the jail sentence starts".

 On June 13, 2019, the OSC formally recommended that Conway be removed from federal service, citing multiple Hatch Act violations by Conway since the preparation of its 2018 report, "by disparaging Democratic presidential candidates while speaking in her official capacity during television interviews and on social media".
 The OSC noted her criticism from February to May 2019 of candidates such as Amy Klobuchar, Bernie Sanders, Beto O'Rourke, Cory Booker, Elizabeth Warren, Joe Biden and Kirsten Gillibrand, and also called her violations "egregious, notorious, and ongoing".
 The OSC noted that this was the first time they "had to issue multiple reports to the President concerning Hatch Act violations by the same individual".
 In an interview, Kerner characterized his agency's recommendation as unprecedented, adding, "You know what else is unprecedented?
-Kellyanne Conway’s behavior."
+Kellyanne Conway's behavior."

 Due to Conway's status as a presidential appointee, the OSC was unable to take any steps to implement its recommendation, but it was submitted to the President for consideration.
 The White House immediately rejected the finding and demanded that it be withdrawn by the OSC.
 Trump said he thought the recommendation was "very unfair, it's called freedom of speech."

 On June 26, 2019, Conway did not appear at a hearing by the House Committee on Oversight and Reform, leading that committee to issue a subpoena for her.
 At that hearing, Special Counsel Henry Kerner testified that Conway had been found guilty of two Hatch Act violations in 2018 and 11 in 2019.
 In comparison, during the eight years of the Obama administration, only two federal employees were found guilty of violating the Hatch Act, with one violation each.